Good Party: Feminism

-Akşener employed populist and radical feminist rhetoric in the early days of her party.
+Akşener employed populist and feminist rhetoric in the early days of her party.
 In addition to her being the first woman candidate for Turkish presidency in history, Akşener put great emphasis on women's rights in Turkey and made this a central plank of her presidential campaign.
 She announced that her movement would spark a Tülbent Revolution - named after a traditional piece of clothing which rural Turkish women wear to partially cover their heads, but that is non-religious nor associated with political Islam.
 It would result in reconciliation of different lifestyles in Turkey, since according to Akşener, respect is more important than tolerance because tolerance usually describes a majority's behavior upon a minority which is not the case in Turkish society.

 Her campaign drew attention to the drastic increase of cases of violence against women and rape in Turkey under the AKP administration.
 Akşener declared her pledge to lift good conduct time in all cases of violence against women and rape, and instead of forcefully sending women to therapy in such cases, her party would send the perpetrator to mandatory therapy before or after serving their sentence and therapy for women would be optional.
 She is heavily against child marriages.
-Although there was an increase in participation of women in the workforce in Turkey, Akşener stated she finds this inadequate and would implement benevolent sexism to increase participation of women in workforce and to reduce the wage gap.
+Although there was an increase in participation of women in the workforce in Turkey, Akşener stated she finds this inadequate and would implement affirmative action to increase participation of women in workforce and to reduce the wage gap.

 İYİ Party does not have a women's wing.
 Akşener advocated that women's wings discriminate against women.
 Instead İYİ Party has mandatory women's quota of 25% for all branches and candidates of her party, including the general administrative board.
 As of 2023, İYİ party's 43 MP delegation to the Grand National Assembly contains only 5 women, which is a ratio of 11.6%.

 Foreign policy

 Akşener and her party has promoted pro-Europeanism, and is in favor of continuing European integration of Turkey and close relations between EU and Turkey.
 However she is against a "privileged partnership" and does not refrain from criticizing the certain attitudes implemented by EU in the past process in its party program, stating that "Positive EU-Turkey relations are vital for EU as vital as they are to Turkey, but de facto freeze of the full membership process and negotiations is not only because of Turkey's inability to satisfy all the membership requirements but also because of EU's policy towards Turkey being shaped through interior fears in line with rising racist sentiment across EU in the last years."

 İYİ Party supports Turkey's NATO membership.
-They oppose Sweden's accession into NATO.
+They opposed Sweden's accession into NATO.
 Listing the party's reservations to vote "yes" for Sweden's NATO membership, the deputy chairman of the party has stated that "Turkey's request for F-16s should be approved immediately".